CLINICAL TRANSTIBIAL PROSTHETICS

 Subject year levelYear Level 3 - UG

-Prerequisites Must be admitted in HZPOTC and have passed POR3CAT and HBS2SUM OR must be admitted in HMCPO - Master of Clinical Prosthetics and Orthotics
+Prerequisites Must be admitted in: HZPOTC AND must have passed POR3CAT and HBS2SUM; OR Must be admitted in HMCPO and no other rules apply.

 Graduate capabilities & intended learning outcomes